The Order of the Teutonic Knights was originally established in the 12th century.

 After the Christian armies had been ousted from the Middle East, the Teutonic Knights turned to Poland, Lithuania, and Prussia in a bid to Christianise these as-yet unchristian regions in northern Europe.

-By the end of 13th century, the Teutonic knights had a monastic state of their own, a very sound financial base, a sizeable army of mercenaries, a naval fleet and were virtually the administrators of an independent state nominally under Papal supervision.
+By the end of the 13th century, the Teutonic knights had a monastic state of their own, a very sound financial base, a sizeable army of mercenaries, a naval fleet, and were virtually the administrators of an independent state nominally under Papal supervision.

 By the beginning of the 15th century, the Order effectively had a huge state in northern Europe.
-This state spanned over Prussia, Livonia, Estonia and a range of other territories.
+This state spanned Prussia, Livonia, Estonia, and a range of other territories.
 At this time, the Order had a sizable fleet of its own and a formidable force of knights.